Finite Population Correction Factor In Exercises 57 and 58, use t... | Channels for Pearson+

 Introduction to Confidence Intervals

-The Standard Error of the Mean (SEM) quantifies the amount of variability in sample means that you would expect if you were to take multiple samples from the same population.
-It is calculated as the standard deviation of the sample divided by the square root of the sample size (σ/√n).
-When the sample size is large relative to the population size, the SEM must be adjusted using the FPC to provide a more accurate estimate of the population mean's variability.
+The Standard Error of the Mean (SEM) quantifies the amount of variability in sample means that you would expect if you took multiple samples from the same population.
+It is calculated as the population standard deviation divided by the square root of the sample size (σ/√n).
+When the sample size is large or when using the FPC, the SEM is adjusted to provide a more accurate estimate of the population mean's variability.

 Recommended video: